Golden Milk (Turmeric Latte) Recipe for Your Body Type

 - Add extra black pepper (stimulates Agni)

-Best time: Morning or after lunch -- the warming spices support Kapha's sluggish tendencies.
+Best time: Morning or after lunch.
+The warming spices support Kapha's sluggish tendencies.

 The Health Benefits of Golden Milk